AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 #### Be consistent with capitalization {#capitalize}

 We are big fans of the 'first letter uppercase, rest of the characters lowercase unless proper noun' style of capitalization.
-For example: **User\'s order number** rather than **User\'s Order Number.**
+For example: **User's order number** rather than **User's Order Number.**

 This is really a matter of preference, but the thing to remember is to be consistent with whatever you choose.